 In the wild they are found in many different locations, with many different types of water conditions.
-Because the different Shrimp have adapted to very different conditions like water temperature, you’ll need to decide which species will best go with your ideal fish setup.
-The water temperatures, rocks, plants and other decorations will have to be added based on the type of species you are adding to your tank.
+Because the different Shrimp have adapted to very different water temperatures, you’ll need to decide which species will best go with your ideal fish setup.
+The water temperatures, rocks, plants and other decorations will be determined based on the type of Shrimp you are adding to your tank.

-Most Saltwater Shrimp measure between 1.5 to 2 inches long, so a 10-gallon tank is large enough for a group of them.
+Most Saltwater Shrimp get between 1.5 to 2 inches long, and a 10-gallon tank is large enough for a group of them.
 If you want to build a community tank with other fish, then consider a larger tank big enough to handle all the other fish.

-Different Shrimp species have different temperature needs.
-Camel Shrimp need slightly cool water in the range of 64 to 77°F while Harlequin Shrimp need a warmer temperature range of 82°F to 89°F. If you plan to get a type not listed here, check with your local fish store to find their temperature needs before setting up the tank.
+Different Saltwater Shrimp species have different temperature needs.
+Camel Shrimp need slightly cool water kept between 64 and 77°F while Harlequin Shrimp need warmer water between 82°F to 89°F. If you plan to get a type not listed here, check with your local fish store to find their temperature needs before setting up the tank.

 The pH should be in the range of 8.0 to 8.4 and water hardness between 8 to 12 dGH.
 The specific gravity should be in the range of 1.023 to 1.025.